-At this time, few if any closed templates exist in the specifications reference by the C-CDA Companion Guide.
-In fact, the Estimated Date of Delivery template (urn:oid:2.16.840.1.113883.10.20.15.3.1 (closed)) defined in C-CDA R2.1 has been redesigned in the C-CDA R2.1 Supplemental Templates for Pregnancy Status, Release 1 – US Realm implementation guide, and the new version is an open template (2.16.840.1.113883.10.20.22.4.297:2018-04-01 (open)).
+At this time, few if any closed templates exist in the specifications referenced by the C-CDA Companion Guide.

 HL7 encourages implementers to bring forward use cases that require additional data elements to be included in C-CDA templates.
 This practice fuels advances in interoperability and maximizes the development of shared semantics as candidate requirements become formalized in subsequent versions of the standard.